Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Conjuration.md

 _Effect_ :

-Only affects:- Summon Wolf, mudcrab, bear, troll, Ice spirit, Sabercat, Steed and werewolves, or is a daedra
+Only affects:- Summon Wolf, Mudcrab, Bear, Troll, Ice spirit, Sabercat, Steed and werewolves, or is a Dremora, Thrall or Atronach.

 * Spell costs are reduced by a further 25% in addition to mastery perks.
 * Summons can be cast generated 5 times further away than normal.